 example using the iris data set.
 We will use a fuzzy clustering

-algorithm from the e1071
+algorithm from the e1071 package.

 Load the iris data set, and prep for clustering